Costume Jewellery and an Americano

 “Wine would be good please.
 Anything will do.”

-“So what’ve you got?”
+So, what’ve you got?”

 “This is all of it.
-The bits I mentioned and this is the probate document that shows it’s value last year.”
+The bits I mentioned and this is the probate document that shows

-“Sure.
-It was my mother’s, bought for her by my father so it’s definitely the real thing.”
+“Sure, it was my mother’s, bought for her by my father so it’s definitely the real thing.”

 “Can I think about it?”